Setting Up Cluster Access

 Upgrading Kubeconfig Files from Version 1.0.0 to Version 2.0.0

-Container Engine for Kubernetes currently supports kubeconfig version 2.0.0 files, and no longer supports kubeconfig version 1.0.0 files.
+Kubernetes Engine currently supports kubeconfig version 2.0.0 files, and no longer supports kubeconfig version 1.0.0 files.

 Enhancements in kubeconfig version 2.0.0 files provide security improvements for your Kubernetes environment, including short-lived cluster-scoped tokens with automated refreshing, and support for instance principals to access Kubernetes clusters.
 Additionally, authentication tokens are generated on-demand for each cluster, so kubeconfig version 2.0.0 files cannot be shared between users to access Kubernetes clusters (unlike kubeconfig version 1.0.0 files).